-The perfect waffle will be slightly crispy on the outside and soft and fluffy on the inside.
-This machine is much more advanced than the others on the list to ensure even baking and browning.
+The perfect waffle will be slightly crispy on the outside and soft and fluffy inside.
+This machine is much more advanced than the others on the list to ensure baking and browning.

 Easy to Clean

-The Teflon nonstick coating makes this waffle maker very easy to clean, you simply wipe it down.
+The Teflon nonstick coating makes this waffle maker very easy to clean.
+You simply wipe it down.

 The All-Clad 99012GT comes with a 2-year warranty.

 - Very well made with brushed stainless steel.

 - Bakes a waffle fast according to users